centminmod/code-supernova-evaluation/README.md

+Updated ranking with Claude Sonnet 4.5 and newer models at https://github.com/centminmod/claude-sonnet-4.5-evaluation

 Code-Supernova is new stealth LLM model released for free with Cline and Kilo Code and xAI Grok 4 Fast was also released.
 I wanted to test them for code analysis for my csfa.sh nftables wrapper script and GitHub workflow action test against other LLM models I use.
 This is for code analysis and not code generation.
 Code analysis would be useful for understanding code bases, writing documentation, troubleshooting code and planning.

 > CSFA (v1.3.1) is a CSF-like wrapper for nftables that provides familiar ConfigServer Security & Firewall commands mapped to modern nftables equivalents.
 The project uses a single Bash script (`csfa.sh`) that manages firewall rules through a dedicated inet table called "csfa".